googleapis/google-cloud-dotnet/apis/Google.Cloud.Spanner.Data/docs/index.md

 # Getting started

 Operations generally follow ADO.NET conventions.
-However Cloud Spanner does not support DDL (eg. "INSERT INTO ...").
+However Cloud Spanner does not support DML (eg. "INSERT INTO ...").
 Therefore you should use the corresponding API on SpannerConnection to create ADO command objects instead of setting CommandText manually.